 Segment C | 35-44 | Home Improvement, Cooking |

 Next, it’s essential to analyse your competition.
-Researching your competitors can provide insights into the target audience their marketing efforts attract.
+We’ll dig a bit deeper into this topic in the next episode of this series.
+But for now, let’s say that researching your competitors can provide insights into the target audience their marketing efforts attract.
 By doing this, you can identify gaps and opportunities in your own marketing strategy and potentially target a completely different audience or focus on a niche.

-Lastly, conduct surveys and polls to gather more in-depth information from your audience directly.
+Lastly, conduct surveys and polls to gather the in-depth information you need to successfully identify your target audience.
 Asking for feedback on your products and services or simply researching the issues that matter to them can provide a more holistic view of your target market and refine your understanding of their needs.

 By identifying your target audience and understanding their preferences and behaviours, you can tailor your digital marketing campaigns to meet their needs effectively, ultimately increasing engagement, conversions and sales for your business.
 Keep in mind that this is an ongoing process, and regular market research can help you adapt your strategy as the digital landscape evolves.